 Datasheet view provides a visual way to create a table.

-Notice that the new table contains a field called ID.
+The new table opens automatically in Datasheet view.
+Notice how the new table contains a field called ID.
 That's your primary key, so you don't need to create one.

-You just type the field name and press ENTER.
-Doing that shifts the focus to the next field, where you repeat the process.
-As you work, remember that if your field names contain more than one word, don't use spaces between the words.
+If your field names contain more than one word, think twice before using spaces to separate each word.
 Spaces make it harder to write Visual Basic® for Applications code and a type of formula called an expression

-When you've finished, press CTRL+S, or go to the Quick Access Toolbar and click Save
+When you've finished, go to the Quick Access Toolbar and click Save

-dialog box, where you enter a name for the table and then save it.
+dialog box, enter a name for the table and click OK